freebasic/fbfrog/readme.txt

    1st pass: collect all types/procs
    2nd pass: find alias #defines and turn them into real decls.
 For procs, 1. duplicate the PROC node, 2. rename it to get an ALIAS emitted.
-* auto-remove all empty macros? (e.g. include/decl guards)
 * pattern-based -removedefine, e.g. -removedefine '__*'
 * pattern-based renames, e.g. -renamedefine '%' 'FOO_%',
   or at least --rename-define-add-prefix '*' FOO_  <- add prefix FOO_ to matching defines.
 * -rename <id> which automatically appends an _ underscore
-* Turn ASTCLASS_UNION/ENUM into ASTATTRIB_* and use ASTCLASS_STRUCT (they're similar enough)
-* add jmp_buf to the extradatatypes table, then implement hIsPlainJmpBuf() as hashtb lookup
-* Add global pool of strings (especially identifiers), pass HASHSTR objects instead of zstring ptr's, with precalculated hashes + re-usable read-only strings
 * auto-convert C's [] array indexing into FB's (): track which vars/fields are
   arrays (or pointers) and then compare indexing BOPs against that.
 * Add support for